giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/offer-list.md

 ### Gas required

-The maximum amount of gas the %%maker contract|maker-contract%% managing the offer will be allowed to spend if called by Mangrove.
+The maximum amount of gas the [maker contract](/docs/developers/terms/maker-contract.md) managing the offer will be allowed to spend if called by Mangrove.

 :::info **Example**